policy Module

 to_dict()[source]

 Convert the Policy object to a dict.
-The node attribute is set to the index of the node (if any), rather than to the object.
+The node attribute is set to the indices of the node, rather than to the object.

 Returns